-1) What is a flowchart and why it is important?
+1) What is a flowchart?
+Why it is important?

-Flowchart shows complete flow of system through symbols and diagrams.
-It is important, because it makes the system easy to understand for developers and all concerned people.
+A Flowchart shows the complete flow of the system through symbols and diagrams.
+It is important as it makes the system easy to understand for developers as well as nontechnical stakeholders.

-Use case model shows sequence of events and stream of actions regarding any process performed by an actor.
+Use case model shows a sequence of events and a stream of actions regarding any process performed by an actor.

 3) What does UML stand for?